-PetStar supplies Arca Continental and other bottlers in the Coca-Cola System in Mexico with Cradle-to-Cradle Platinum certified recycled resin, evaluated for its safety for health and the environment, material reuse, renewable energy, efficient water use, and social fairness.
+PetStar supplies Arca Continental and other bottlers in the Coca-Cola System in Mexico with Cradle-to-Cradle Platinum environment, material reuse, renewable energy, efficient water use, and social fairness.

-This certification in the packaging category confirms Arca Continental's commitment to the circular economy, offering products that are safe for people and the planet, and that can be efficiently reused or recycled.
+Arca Continental's commitment to the circular economy, offering products that are safe for people and the planet, and that can be efficiently reused or recycled.